 13:30- 15:00 - working in teams

-15:30 – 17:00 – summary and presentations
+15:30 – 17:00 –presentations and summary

-Presenting the issues in the plenum should include reference to the following elements:
+The presentations should include reference to the following elements:

+Description of the question around which the integration was conducted.

-description of the issue that is in the central of the in investigation
+Description of the topics that were investigated by the subgroups.

-How the issue is learned.

-Challenges and dilemmas
+Challenges and dilemmas during the integration process.

-Alternatives to address the issue

-Recommendations for action \ policy regarding to the issue
+Policy recommendations.

-Preliminary Assessments
+Preliminary Preparedness

-Each team should conduct an internal discussion and rate 6 topics from the list of topics in the appendix that they would like to engage in (as mentioned, in about 3 subgroups)
+Each team should conduct an internal discussion and rate 6 topics from the list in the appendix that they would like to work on (as mentioned, in about 3 subgroups)

-After receiving team preferences (until April 6), the staff will assign three topics to each team (there is a possibility that more than one team may address a particular topic).
+After receiving team's preferences (until April 6), the staff will assign three topics to each team (there is a possibility that more than one team will address a particular topic).

-A team wishing to propose a topic that is not included in the list will forward to the undersigned.
+A team wishing to propose a topic that is not included in the list, will forward its idea for approval by the Chief Instructor.

-Once the subject list is received, each team will determine the learning format and timing for the learning day itself (where as mentioned, two learning durations will be provided at the team level).
+Once the subject list is assigned, each team will determine the learning format and timing until the learning day itself (where as mentioned, two sessions will be conducted in the teams).

-Beneficial Learning and happy Passover!
+I wish you a beneficial learning and a happy holiday season!

 Sincerely,

-INDC Faculty
+INDC Staff

-Appendix: Coping with COVID-19 – Research Options
+Appendix: Coping with COVID-19 – Research Topics

-Managing the Corona Campaign: who’s authority and responsibility is it to manage the crisis in Israel/other countries?
+Managing the Corona Campaign: Who’s authority and responsibility is it to manage the crisis in Israel/other countries?
 Is it according to contingency plans?
 Is it better to divide into areas of responsibility?
 Who is the chief decision maker?
 How should they make those decisions?
 What should be taken into consideration?
 How should we balance the considerations?

 The Palestinian Arena: What are the risks associated with a massive outbreak of disease in Gaza and the PA, and as a result - what should be Israel's policy on dealing with the pandemic in these areas?
 Between active involvement and differentiation.
-You may discuss issues such as the distribution of COVID-19 as terrorism, legal and media aspects, etc.
+You may discuss issues such as the distribution of COVID-19 as a terrorism tool, legal and media aspects, etc.

 Outbreak of a Pandemic in a Democratic State - Individual Rights Verses Public Health: Whether and in what ways is it appropriate to use tools approved by the Emergency Protection Regulations intended to combat terrorism, espionage and subversion?
 What are the dilemmas involved in exercising these capabilities that violate the privacy and individual rights in a democratic state?

-“The Day After”: How should we prepare to live in the shadow of the Corona virus in the various national security areas?
+“The Day After”: How should we prepare to live in the presence of the Corona virus in the various national security areas?
 Can the crisis be used to seize new opportunities?
-Examples of relevant fields - political issues and redistribution of national resources.
+Examples of relevant fields include political-diplomatic issues and redistribution of national resources.

-“Unique” Populations (Ultra-Orthodox/Israeli Arabs/Arabs of East Jerusalem/Others): Is it right to treat the unique populations differently, if yes how?
+“Unique” Populations (Ultra-Orthodox/Israeli Arabs/Arabs of East Jerusalem/Others): Is it appropriate to treat the unique populations differently?
+If yes- how?
 What are the challenges and dilemmas that arise when dealing with these populations?

 Economic Challenges: How to deal with the economic crisis that is already affecting the country, and how to prepare nationally for the economic challenges expected at the end of the crisis?
 You may discuss the various sectors such as the aviation market, the tourism market, the public sector, the employment/unemployment issue etc.

-Treatment of Citizens Who are Out of State During the Crisis (not necessarily Israelis): Is there and what is the limit of the state's responsibility towards its citizens who are out of state during a crisis?
-Is it right and how much to use political levers for this?
+Treatment of Citizens Who are Out of the Country During the Crisis (not necessarily Israelis): Is there and what is the limit of the state's responsibility towards its citizens who are out of the country during a crisis?
+Is it appropriate to use political-diplomatic levers, and how much?

-Political-Security Opportunities: what are these opportunities in the corona pandemic?
-Policy coalitions, removing export barriers to medical equipment procurement, counterterrorism efforts in the Iranian context, etc.
+Political-Security Opportunities: What opportunities in these fields does the corona pandemic present?
+You may refer to pinternational political coalitions, removal of export barriers on the procurement of medical equipment, efforts in the Iranian context, etc.